stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

     .begin(VkCommandBufferUsageFlag.VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT)
     .add(staging.copy(dest))
     .end();

+// Perform copy
 new Work.Builder()
     .add(copyBuffer)
     .build()
     .submit();
 queue.waitIdle();
-copy.free();

 // Release staging
 staging.destroy();
 ```

-The copy portion of the code is messy and long-winded - we will come back and simplify this later.
+The copy portion of the code is quite long-winded - we will come back and simplify this later.

 ---